Please ensure Javascript is enabled for purposes of website accessibility

 The Wadsworth Mansion will host their annual spring event: Daffodil Day on Sunday, April 21st, 2024 from 12:00 p.m. until 3:00 p.m. at the Wadsworth Mansion at Long Hill Estate, 421 Wadsworth Street, Middletown.
 This family event will be held rain or shine and is free to the public, although donations are welcome and appreciated.
 If you wish to donate online, click here!

-In the front of the Mansion circle Cake, Batter, and Roll, Franks Woodfired Pizza Truck, and Skyscraper Sandwich Truck will tantalize visitors with delicious food sold from their food trucks.
+In the front of the Mansion circle Franks Woodfired Pizza Truck, and Skyscraper Sandwich Truck will tantalize visitors with delicious food sold from their food trucks.
 Inside the Mansion, The New England Coffee Guy will be providing providing high quality/locally roasted coffee of various types.
 Bring your appetite and grab a bite!

-Everyone Outside (www.EveryoneOutside.org) staff will offer a nature exploration at the vernal pool located on the east side of the mansion to show the amazing creatures found in vernal pools at this time of year including frogs, salamander eggs, tadpoles, insect larvae, and more!
+Everyone Outside staff will offer a nature exploration at the vernal pool located on the east side of the mansion to show the amazing creatures found in vernal pools at this time of year including frogs, salamander eggs, tadpoles, insect larvae, and more!
 Viewing scopes will be available.
-Come visit the vernal pool any time between 12:00 and 3:30 PM.
+You can also learn about letterboxing or pick up a fun scavenger hunt.
+Come visit the vernal pool any time between 12:00 and 3:00 PM.

 Ongoing throughout the afternoon, docents from the Friends of Long Hill Estate will lead guided tours of the Mansion providing a narrative that details the history of the estate.
 Furniture donated by the Wadsworth Family will be on display in the History Room.